 She has worked as a staff member in conservation labs across the country, including The University of Iowa and The State Historical Society of Iowa.
 Most recently, Kelsey completed a nine-year tenure with Etherington Conservation Services.
 Marianne is an active member of the American Institute for Conservation, Western Association for Art Conservation, Southeastern Regional Conservation Association, the International Institute for Conservation, the North Carolina Preservation Consortium and the Triangle Area Cultural Resources Emergency Network.
 Recently, she was awarded a professional development grant by the Foundation for the American Institute for Conservation to attend the Recovery of Wet Photographs course offered at the International Preservation Studies Center.
 In addition, she was awarded a Bachelor’s Degree in Art from Earlham College in 2001 with a concentration in papermaking.
 She is a certified HUB Vendor for the State of North Carolina.

 Marianne provides book and paper conservation services to the Southeastern region of the United States: North Carolina, South Carolina, Georgia, Virginia….
 She frequently travels to provide customer consultations in Atlanta, Nashville, Chattanooga, Knoxville, Raleigh, Charlotte, and surrounding areas.

 She has taught at Indiana University, Earlham College, Manchester University, Purdue University, the University of Iowa and Penland School of Crafts.
-Institutions she has provided conservation treatments for include: Library of Congress, Stanford University, Yale University, the National Archives, the Library of Virginia, and Fisk University.
+Institutions she has provided conservation treatments for include: Library of Congress, Stanford University, Yale University, the North Carolina Museum of Art, the National Archives, the Library of Virginia, and Fisk University.